tock/tock/README.md

   * Helium

 _Note: the above list may be incomplete.
-If your organization has supported you in contributing to Tock, and wish to be acknoledged, please update this list accordingly._
+If your organization has supported you in contributing to Tock, and wish to be acknowledged, please update this list accordingly._